Welcome to ICECCS 2025

 • Your name (as it appears on your passport) and mailing address

-• Your registration confirmation number (you must register before requesting a visa support letter).
+• Your registration confirmation number (you must register before requesting a visa support letter)

 • If you have any papers accepted for the conference, please indicate the title of your paper and your paper ID

 Note that we can only provide invitation letters for visa to participants that have paid their registration fees.
-More details on China visa requirements can be found at here.
+More details on China visa requirements can be found here.

-Address: Hangzhou Jade Emperor Hotel,No.74 Yuhuangshan Rd, Hangzhou, ZHEJIANG China, 310002
+Address: Hangzhou Jade Emperor Hotel, No. 74 Yuhuangshan Rd, Hangzhou, Zhejiang, China, 310002 (浙江省杭州西湖区玉皇山路74号)

 There are many hotels available near the venue, and you may book any that suits your needs.
 We are offering an exclusive promo code for discounted rates on venue hotels, providing better pricing than regular bookings.
-To request a reservation, please complete the form via the link below.
-Once we receive your details, the hotel will contact you directly to confirm your booking.

 Hangzhou Gourmet

 We are thrilled to have you here today to explore a delightful journey through the flavors of Hangzhou's culinary heritage.
 Each dish you’ll taste celebrates our culture and traditions, crafted with care and the finest ingredients.
-Let's introduce 1,) Longjing (Dragon Well) Tea, an iconic tea is a perfect way to awaken your palate.
-2,) West Lake Poached Fish, an appetizer for the guy adjusting himself from long-distance traveling.
-3,) Dongpo Pork follows, a rich and savory big block of meat that melts in your mouth and is unforgettable.
+Let's introduce Longjing (Dragon Well) Tea, an iconic tea that is a perfect way to awaken your palate.
+West Lake Poached Fish is an appetizer for adjusting after long-distance travel.
+Dongpo Pork follows, a rich and savory block of meat that melts in your mouth.
+For a unique twist, we also present Longjing Tea Crisp, Beggar's Chicken, and Shrimps with Longjing Tea — my favorite, where the sweetness of the shrimp is elevated by the distinctive taste of Longjing tea.
+Anyway, there are many other light and fragrant desserts around Hangzhou, especially the West Lake area, infused with the delicate aroma of osmanthus flowers, which is a perfect finish to our culinary journey.

 Longjing (Dragon Well) Tea(龙井茶)